DrThomasAger/smile/README.md

 ### How can I start writing (: Smile?

+Let's edit the quick start example you already copy pasted!

 The short quick start example is designed for you to customize the reply from a ***(: Smile*** agent.

+Inside of the `# Reply` section replace the {curly brace instructions} text by writing what you want the model to do.

+You can also add a new markdown section if you have a meaningfully different section for the model to fill out.
+One example of a meaningfully different section is one where there is a dense, uninterpretable thinking section designed for the model to read and an interpretable, simple explanation for the human to read.
+The model uses the intelligence of its planning to create an intelligent reply.

-Inside of the `# Reply` section, inside of the {curly brace instructions}, you can write anything you want the model to do.
-You can also add a new markdown section if you don't just want to instruct the model to fill out the reply section.
-For example, to add a simple step by step thinking (Chain of Thought or "CoT") to the above prompt:
+To add a simple step by step thinking (Chain of Thought or "CoT") to the above prompt:

 ```(: Smile
 ***(: Smile***: